By Paige Trevor

 Media Diet – I put myself on a strict media diet since my brain tends to spiral really fast.
 No news until 12pm.
 I ask my family not to even mention anything until then, that way I get a few hours to get some stuff done, have manageable thoughts, and feel productive and ‘normal’.
 Speak up for yourself – I was recently in a Zoom Happy Hour and someone excused themselves as the discussion took a solid turn into the Coronavirus.
 She modeled how to do that respectfully.
 After she left someone checked in with her via text and we all considered if we might be able to have some Coronavirus free time during future happy hours.

 Enjoy the Free Stuff – There has been such an outpouring of giving online, slurp it up!
-To date, PEP has offered three free webinars that you can access here.
+PEP offered 11 free webinars in the Parenting Support During the Coronavirus series that you can access here.

 The blog post by PEP Certified Parent Educator, Paige Trevor, originally appeared on the Nifty Tips Blogs at Balancing Act DC, LLC .